Inside Pics & Videos From Deepika-Ranveer's Reception: DeepVeer Shake Legs With SRK, Big B & Malaika

 Oh Wow!

-Newlyweds Deepika & Ranveer look all elated as they pose for a picture with Amitabh Bachchan, Sunil Chetri and Sonam Bhattacherjee at the reception party.
+Newly-weds Deepika & Ranveer look all elated as they pose for a picture with Amitabh Bachchan, Sunil Chetri and Sonam Bhattacherjee at the reception party.

 As Quirky As it Gets!

-Ranveer Singh changes his outfit and is seen in ‘goofy mode' with Bunty Walia.
+Ranveer Singh changes his outfit and is seen in a ‘goofy mode' with Bunty Walia.

 Oh So Lovely!